HSK Level 1

 - Places are limited on a first-come, first-served basis.

-- The HSK Test is a paper-and-pen-based exam and offered in Simplified Chinese version only.
+- The HSK Test is a paper-based test and is offered in Simplified Chinese version only.

 - Please apply in person or by post (see "Apply" for details).